 The recoverable for the insurance liability reinsurance is based on the BEL calculation for the ceded liability under the scenario-based approach.
 The BEL calculation reflects the future projected benefit and expense cash flows that have been ceded, which the Company expects to recover from the reinsurer that has assumed the liability.
-The recoverable from the FWH funding agreements are the market value of the funds backing the funding agreements.
-The Company has assessed the counterparty credit risk to be deminimis.
+The Company has assessed the counterparty credit risk to be de-minimis.